revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

   </details>

-15.What will be the output of the following code?
+15.What is the output of the following code?

 ```python
 def outer_function(a, b):